 1. Prepare

 Have breast or bottle ready.
-If giving a bottle, warm it in advance.
-Have a cloth available for any spit-up.
+If giving a bottle, prepare it safely and have a cloth nearby for spit-up.

 2. Keep the Room Dark